Sunarko Suwito: Deputy chief of mission in Riyadh

+Director and consul general

 On 10 April 2017, Sunarko became the Middle East director within the foreign ministry.
 In 2018, he oversaw the launching of an Indonesian citizen protection online portal for the consulate general in Jeddah.
 On 22 April 2019, he was transferred to Malaysia as consul general in Johor Bahru.
+He began his duties on 1 June 2019 and served until 19 March 2022.
+During his tenure, Sunarko oversaw the development of several new building within the consulate general complex.
+On 1 December 2019, Sunarko laid out the foundation stone in a ceremony that marked the beginning of the construction of service room, temporary shelter, and office buildings.
+The new service room, along with the new Johor Bahru Indonesian school, a school dedicated to Indonesians living within the jurisdiction of the consulate general, was finished in 2021.

+Ambassador to Sudan

 On 4 June 2021, Sunarko was nominated by President Joko Widodo as ambassador to Sudan.
 His nomination was approved by the House of Representatives first commission after passing an assessment on 12 July 2021 and was installed as ambassador on 12 January 2022.
 He presented his credentials to the President of the Transitional Sovereignty Council Abdel Fattah al-Burhan on 7 July 2022.

 Following the start of the Sudanese civil war in April 2023, the foreign ministry evacuated Indonesian citizens in Sudan, with Sunarko personally leading the first wave of evacuation.
 During the evacuation process, Sunarko and other embassy staff resided in Port Sudan to observe the evacuation.
 For his role in leading the evacuation, Sunarko received the 2023 Hassan Wirajuda Indonesian Citizen Protection Award in April 2024.